WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

 &nbsp;

-I mean, it literally says the Registry was corrupted ðŸ™‚
+I mean, it literally says the Registry was corrupted

 Where can you find this corruption? Â With PVS it's fairly simple but I believe the same process can exist for other systems including physical. Â The first step was to mount the vDisk to a VM.